Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Most eyeglass places fix glasses for free, or for a very low price.
 They will make sure they fit your face too.

 Same answer, go to the place you purchased them and they will for sure adjust them for free.
 I have the place where I bought mine adjust them a couple of times a year and they were purchased three years ago.
-They actually even adjust another pair I have and I didn't even buy that pair from them.

 How can I tighten my eyeglasses?
 They keep sliding down my nose and I have to keep going to the Optical Center to get them tightened up.
 Is there a kit or something similar I can buy to do this?